 In March 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which provides temporary optional guidance to ease the potential burden in accounting for reference rate reform.
 ASU 2020-04 was further amended in January 2021 by ASU 2021-01, Reference Rate Reform (Topic 848): Scope.
 This guidance provides optional expedients and exceptions for applying GAAP to transactions affected by reference rate reform if certain criteria are met.
 These transactions include contract modifications, hedging relationships, and the sale or transfer of debt securities classified as held-to-maturity.
 This guidance is effective as of March 12, 2020 through December 31, 2022 and may be applied prospectively to contract modifications made and hedging relationships entered into or evaluated on or before December 31, 2022.
 The Company has identified agreements that reference LIBOR, including interest rate swap agreements, accounts receivable sale agreements, and debt agreements.
-The new guidance will be applied as these contracts are modified to reference other rates.
+The new guidance has been or will be applied as these contracts are modified to reference other rates.
+The Company adopted this guidance during the second quarter of 2022 as a result of a modification to a receivable sale agreement.
+The adoption did not have a material impact on the Company's financial statements.